NGSolve/ngsPETSc/docs/src/PETScPC/stokes.py.rst

                    printrates=True, initialize=False)
    Draw(gfu)

-We can now think of a more efficient way to invert the matrix corresponding to the augmentation term.
-In fact, since we know that the augmentation block has a lower rank than the Laplacian block, we can use the Sherman-Morrisson-Woodbory formula to invert the augmentation block.
+Since the augmentation block has a lower rank than the Laplacian block, we can use the Sherman-Morrisson-Woodbory formula to invert the augmentation block.

 .. math::
    (A + B^T(\gamma M^{-1})B)^{-1} = A^{-1} - A^{-1}B^T(\frac{1}{\gamma}M^{-1} + BA^{-1}B^T)^{-1}BA^{-1}